StackOverflowBrewery/stackoverflow.beer-site/content/beers/emscherwasser-stackoverflow-brewing-3967120/index.md

 ---
 title: Emscherwasser
-description: A Märzen with high drinkability which is a bit more amber than expected.
+description: 'A Märzen with high drinkability which is a bit more amber than expected. '
-    S
 abv: 5.5
 ibu: 27
 og: 12.624824257047067